Science and Discovery Center

 Co-Founder

 • Kimmee has a BA in Family Life Education, college and post graduate experience in fine art, over five years working for a Nonprofit, five years of experience managing volunteers, and the life experience of being the mother to a small pack of Beulah locals.
 Her career includes eight years of child education experience through helping with junior and senior high youth groups and teaching elementary grades at Bay Point Community Church.
-Through this volunteer involvement and Children’s Ministry position she has gleaned from the experiences of speaking and organizing for large groups, programing small group activities, leading a team of volunteers, retreat and day camp involvement, and being an integral part of hands-on learning.
+Through this volunteer involvement and Children’s Ministry position she has gleaned the experiences of speaking and organizing for large groups, programing small group activities, leading a team of volunteers, retreat and day camp involvement, and being an integral part of hands-on learning.
 Kimmee has also gained invaluable experience and perspective from multiple human service missions within the states as well as two international projects.
 She has been involved in the community as a coach for 4-H youth soccer (4 yrs.) and has coached Odyssey of the Mind for two years.
-She maintains a level of adventure as she and her husband have five kids; a small backyard farm; and love to camp, hike, and spend long days roaming the local beaches.
+She maintains a level of adventure as she and her husband have six kids, and love to camp, kayak, hike, and spend long days roaming the local beaches.

 • Laura’s career, through her BS in Occupational Therapy (using hands-on activities to facilitate and enhance function) brings multiple job experiences; from working in a private psychiatric facility and school-based POHI program, to multiple years working with Developmentally Disabled school-age and adult populations.
 She served on the Michigan Occupational Therapy Board of Management for many years and Chaired District OT organizations in the North Metro Detroit area and then in Northwestern Lower Michigan.
 Later, her career took a dramatic shift to hospital-based outpatient Hand Therapy, and then expanded during her last 10 years of practice at Paul Oliver Memorial Hospital to include general outpatient rehab and treatment of long term care residents.
 Post graduate work also includes courses in graphic art and design at Northwestern Michigan College, and marketing duties for a small company in Traverse City for several years.
 Laura is a mother of 2, grandmother of 10, and lives with her husband Roger, in Frankfort.